grnhse/greenhouse-api-docs/source/includes/harvest/_scheduled_interviews.md

 Parameter | Description
 --------- | -----------
-| per_page | Return up to this number of objects per response.
+| *per_page | Return up to this number of objects per response.
 Must be an integer between 1 and 500.
 Defaults to 100.
-| page | A cursor for use in pagination.
+| *page | A cursor for use in pagination.
 Returns the n-th chunk of `per_page` objects.
+| *skip_count | If `true`, the performance of retrieving scheduled interviews will improve.
+This will remove `last` from the `link` response header.
 | created_before | Only return scheduled interviews that were created before this timestamp.
 | created_after | Only return scheduled interviews that were created at or after this timestamp.
 | updated_before | Only return scheduled interviews that were updated before this timestamp.